shamohamin/slab-memory-managment/README.md

 # slab-memory-managment
-This repo is a simple implementation of (Slab memory managment)[https://en.wikipedia.org/wiki/Slab_allocation].
+This repo is a simple implementation of [Slab memory managment](https://en.wikipedia.org/wiki/Slab_allocation).
 Slab memory managment is a kernel space Memory management to handle Memory requests of Operating Systems' objects.
 Operating Systems' objects are locks, semaphor, files, processes' information and etc.

 ## Run